Welcome and thank you for your interest in the Stem Cell Biology Master's program!

 - B.S., B.A., or foreign equivalent in biological sciences or a related field.

 - An operational standard of 3.20 GPA or better (on a 4-point scale) at the undergraduate level.

 - GRE taken in the last three (3) years.
 View recent guidance about at-home testing options from ETS.

 Requirements for international applicants:

-- Preferred English language proficiency: TOEFL score (obtained within two (2) years), with a minimum of 22 on each of the reading and listening sections, 26 on the speaking, and 24 on the writing.
+- English language proficiency: TOEFL score (obtained within two (2) years), with a minimum of 22 on each of the reading and listening sections, 26 on the speaking, and 24 on the writing is preferred.